Command-line client

 Description

 sievemgr is a command-line client for uploading, downloading, and managing Sieve scripts using the ManageSieve protocol.
-By default, a shell is entered and commands are read from standard input; the shell supports tab-completion.
+If no command is given, a shell is entered; the shell supports tab-completion.
 See COMMANDS below for a list.

-Commands can also be given either on the command line, as expression with -e, or read from a file given with -s.
-The shell is not entered if commands are given.
+Commands can be given either on the command line, as expression with -e, or read from standard input or a file given with -s.

 The server defaults to the host set in sieve.cf or localhost.